isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/visio-online-service-description/visio-online.md

 ## <a name="undo-and-redo"></a>Desfazer e refazer
 <a name="BM_21"> </a>

-Os recursos de desfazer e reFazer não estão disponíveis no Visio online.
+Os recursos de desfazer e refazer não estão disponíveis no Visio online.

 ## <a name="view-and-add-comments"></a>Ver e adicionar comentários
 <a name="BM_22"> </a>